hgd-dev/Newton-Polygonizer/README.md

 # Newton Polygonizer

 The **Newton Polygonizer** is an automation tool that constructs and calculates Newton Polygons from a user-inputted single-variable polynomial of any degree and a target prime.
 It outputs the results of the calculated Newton Polygon in the terminal and generates points of the corresponding plots.
+Accompanying this subject is a short app program for polynomial long division, usually used in conjunction.

 *Windows special: * With SFML support, graphs can be created and drawn in new windows.

 ---

-## Quick Download (Recommended)
+## Quick Download of Newton Polygonizer (Recommended)

 For casual users, this only downloads an executable app for easy access, suited to your OS.
 This format removes the tedium of extra installations, configurations, or compilations.